uatec/Neutrino.Seyren/README.md

 Checks and subscriptions are managed via the [Seyren API](https://github.com/scobal/seyren/blob/master/API.md).

-This library provides a .Net implementation of that API targetting .NET Standard 1.3 and later and .NET framework 4.6.1 and later.
+This library provides a .Net implementation of that API targetting .NET Standard 1.3 and later.

 ### Installation